Azure/data-api-builder/CONTRIBUTING.md

 This project has adopted the Microsoft Open Source Code of Conduct.
 For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

-## Codestyle
+## Raising Issues

+We very much welcome issues to help us improve the project.
+Please include as much information as possible, including:

+- What you were trying to do
+- What happened
+- What you expected to happen
+- Any relevant logs
+- The hosting environment (e.g. Local, Azure Static Web Apps, Azure App Service, etc.)

+## Working with the code

+### Code style

 We use `dotnet format` to enforce code conventions.
 It is run automatically in CI, so if you forget your PR cannot be merged.
 You can copy paste the following commands to install a git pre-commit hook.
 This will cause a commit to fail if you forgot to run `dotnet format`.
 If you have run on save enabled in your editor this is not necessary.

 ```bash
 cat > .git/hooks/pre-commit << __EOF__